 - Turn machine on and blend for 10 seconds.

-- It is a good idea to slice the dried pitted dates lengthwise before putting them in the Vitamix.
+- If you are buying pitted dates, it is a good idea to slice them lengthwise before putting them in the Vitamix.
 This will ensure that no part of the pit was left inside during processing at the plant.
 I have yet to find any literature that says they are dangerous but the pieces can clog g-tubes.
 Even if a piece gets through it could cause problems in the GI tract of someone who already has difficulty processing solid food.

 - If you have time, soak the dates and hemp seed for 30 minutes before blending.
-This reduces the amount of sediment and completely removes the need for straining or filtering.
+This reduces the amount of sediment and drastically reduces the need for straining or filtering.
+NOTE: IF THE MILK IS TO BE USED IN ANY TYPE OF GASTRIC TUBE, STRAINING OR FILTERING IS NECESSARY.

 - Store hemp seed in a mason jar.
 It is easier to pour the seed into the Vitamix container than to scoop it out of a container with a spoon.
 Also, store the seeds in the refrigerator.
 Hemp seed is high in fat so they can go rancid quickly especially if you live in a hot/humid climate region.